 Each situation is different.
 There are many factors that will determine how much leverage you can use.
 The biggest of these factors is the amount of assets that an investor can convert into cash quickly.

 Sherman Bridge is limited to certain geographic areas because of the amount of hands-on involvement in each property.
-Currently, we have locations in Dallas, Fort Worth, Houston, Austin and San Antonio.
-Also, the lender will evaluate the estimated repair on a specific property to ensure the property will be profitable once sold or leased.
-Sherman Bridge will only loan on properties that are a single family, not rural and are permanent, non-mobile housing.
+Currently, we lend in 19 states and the District of Columbia.
+Also, we will use a 3rd party appraisal to evaluate the estimated after repair value (ARV) on the property to ensure it will be profitable once sold or leased.
+Sherman Bridge will only loan on properties that are 1-4 unit single family residences, not rural and are permanent, non-mobile housing.

 No, a notary can bring the appropriate documents to you.